Speed Optimization

 for element in elements:

-await get_element_text(element)
+await get_text(element)

 await asyncio.gather(

-*(get_element_text(element) for element in elements)
+*(get_text(element) for element in elements)

 await page.keyboard.type("text")

-- Consider multi-region deployment for global operations
+- Consider multi-region deployment